samuelroland/dme/docs/paradigm-analysis-report.typ

 == Specifications for DME
 Here the specifications of features we'll develop along the following weeks.
+We will work with [Tree-Sitter](https://tree-sitter.github.io/tree-sitter/) and [Tauri](https://tauri.app/).

 === Functional goals
 *Preview*